tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 Yes, we are defining the fields in the template.

 ##### Callbacks (events)
-Giving "on_success" a value of callable in the form conf settings, will allow you to trigger function on the form's success.
+Giving "on_success" a value of callable in the form's conf settings will allow you to trigger a function/method after the form's success.
 ```php
 $my_contact_form = new TacoForm(
   array(